mockyeah/mockyeah/packages/mockyeah-docs/book/Integration.md

 ## Client-side mocking

-The `mockyeah-fetch` library also supports client-side mocking, which can intercept requests with mocks to bypass a network call entirely.
+The `@mockyeah/fetch` library also supports client-side mocking, which can intercept requests with mocks to bypass a network call entirely.
 For some use cases, this can have a number of advantages over the mockyeah server, including: